Shop with a conscience at this lifestyle store that showcases local, eco-friendly brands, slow fashion and handmade pieces with purpose...

 It’s a progressive move to cast aside competition and come together as a collective.
 Their mission?
 To shine a light on conscious living, and help shift the demand from fast fashion and thoughtlessly produced items to the businesses who operate responsibly towards their workers and the environment, social enterprises that help create sustainable employment opportunities, and of course, the individuals who create beautiful pieces with purpose.

-I had a sneak peek before the store opened its doors, and have been back several times since with fresh goodies each time: this is one fantastic mix of ethically produced fashion, beautiful FairTrade and handmade homewares, organic and package-free food, jewellery by artisans from abroad and right here in Singapore and kits for zero waste living (think reusable bamboo straws and cool cutlery kits).
+I had a sneak peek before the store opened its doors, and with each repeat visit there are more fantastic fresh picks.
+This is one great mix of ethically produced fashion, beautiful FairTrade and handmade homewares, organic and package-free food, jewellery by artisans from abroad and right here in Singapore and essentials for zero waste living (think reusable bamboo straws and cool cutlery kits).
 Green Collective recently added a refill station of castille soaps, and the curated collection just keeps on getting better.

-The popup is also about experiences: discovering the stories behind the products and learning something new.
+The Green Collective is also about experiences: discovering the stories behind the products and learning something new.
 “Ask questions about what you’re buying,” suggests Mayur, “Start thinking about who made it, how it was made and where it came from,” he adds.

 And yes, he completely impressed me by explaining the provenance of a handmade journal, how it was made made sustainably from tree bark, and just how much profit the women who made it would receive.
 Another very cool Coopita buy?
 A huge tote, handwoven from recycled plastic bags and wrappers.
 Look a little closer and you can spot a pattern of eyes from the original candy wrappers that were diverted from landfill and into this fantastic-looking, functional piece.